 • Flyers, Brochures, Handouts: Opt for tabloid/ledger (11″ x 17″) to accommodate more content and visuals.

-• Posters, Charts, Blueprints: Explore large format options (if your printer allows) or consider professional printing services.
+• Posters, Charts, Blueprints: Explore large format options (if your printer allows) or consider commercial printing services.

 • Invoices, Receipts, Small Documents: Statement/half letter (5.5″ x 8.5″) is a practical choice.